Dog leashes are essential not just because of their use in controlling your dog but also because they are a vital training tool.

 When you own a dog, you are going to own a leash.
 Chances are you own more than one leash.
-Dog leashes are essential not just because of their use in controlling your 4-footed best friend, but also because they are a vital training tool.
+Dog leashes are essential not just because of their use in controlling your 4-footed best friend but also because they are a vital training tool.
 Because leashes vary in materials, lengths, durability, and cost, we’ve put together a comprehensive guide comparing the pros and cons of each leash type.
 Before you splurge on that next accessory for your dog, read on…

 PROS: Nylon leashes are easier to keep clean and dry faster than cotton leashes.
 Nylon “tabs” are lighter weight than leather and good to use when beginning off-leash work.
 Nylon is okay for small, gentle dogs and trained dogs.
 Great for leash-mouthing puppies while they are learning not to mouth.
 Nylon is a great material for strength and durability (it is the standard material used for all fabric climbing/caving/mountain rescue equipment).
-A nylon leash can be used in the house while the dog is being supervised.
+You can use a nylon leash in the house while the dog is being supervised.
 You can cut the nylon leash and make it into a tab to avoid the dog knocking things over.
 Nylon can be used as long lines and tracking lines.
 Nylon is more durable and doesn’t get as wet or filthy.
 Parachute cord is lightweight and practically unnoticeable by dogs for use as long lines for off-leash work.

 PROS: A lightweight chain leash can be used as a drag through the house as the dog cannot chew it.
-A short length of coated steel cable can also be used as a drag line.
+A short length of coated steel cable can also be used as a dragline.

 CONS: Chain leashes make it difficult to give a good correction.
 Most do not have the links welded, which makes one wonder about the quality and durability.
 The chain is NOISY and more likely to catch on stuff.
 And the dog is more aware of it, which you don’t want when training.
 The chain leash can cause rub burn on hands.
 Although chain leashes appear durable, they can snap in a heartbeat with a large dog.
 They can also rust and weaken even further.

-My thanks to the International Association of Canine Professionals and National K9 Graduate Association members for their assistance with creating this guide:
+My thanks to the International Association of Canine Professionals and National K9 Graduate Association members for their assistance with creating this guide